 Students in online courses need daily access to a computer with internet connections.
 Students should also have a back-up plan for accessing a second computer should any technical problem arise.

-Authorization for Students Learning in Other States
+Authorization for TWU Students Learning in Other States

-In order for TWU to offer educational activities to students physically located in other states (including, but not limited to, online courses and internships) the University must obtain permission from the higher education departments of those states.
+In order for TWU to offer educational activities to students physically located in other states (including, but not limited to, online courses and internships) the University must obtain permission from the higher education departments and applicable licensing boards of those states.
 Not all activities are allowed in all states.
 To learn more about the activities that TWU may offer in your home state, please visit the State Authorization website.

 Students Entering a Licensure-Prep Program

 TWU programs that prepare students to practice a licensed profession tend to only prepare for licensure or certification in Texas.
-If you are enrolling in a program that prepares you to practice a licensed profession and you plan to practice in a state other than Texas, please speak to your academic advisor as to whether or not the TWU program will prepare you to sit for the licensure exam and practice in another state.
+If you are enrolling in a program that prepares you to practice a licensed profession and you plan to practice in a state other than Texas, speak to your academic program leader or advisor as to whether or not the TWU program will prepare you to sit for the licensure exam and practice in another state.